shadab-malik/Travel-Advisor-Reactjs/README.md

 npm install @material-ui/core @material-ui/icons @material-ui/lab @react-google-maps/api axios google-map-react

 ## What We Learned
-Making API calls with Axios, Google Maps API and geolocations, managing our API's on Google Cloud console and Rapid API console, storing API keys in environment variables, what a deprecated API is and what it means for a project, how to implement useEffects, Material UI styled components -  how to override and update styling, theming.
+This includes using Axios to make API calls, working with Google Maps and geolocation APIs, managing APIs on Google Cloud and Rapid API, storing API keys securely, understanding deprecated APIs, implementing React Hooks (useEffects), using Material UI for styling, and customizing styles and themes.

 ## Acknowledgements
 Adrian Hajdin - JavascriptMastery JSM